How to Stop Buying Stuff

 Save for Later

-How to Stop Buying Unnecessary Things
+How to Stop Buying Stuff in 6 Steps

 The fact that you’re here reading this means you want to stop buying things and that you probably know about everything I’ve mentioned above already.
 That is the first step!

 The second thing to do is to really appreciate the value of everything.
 To really understand how much energy and labour goes into making something, only then will we truly be grateful for everything we already have and not buy so carelessly.
-How much time and energy does it take?
-Where does it come from?
-What resources are used? etc

 Then before I buy anything, I like to ask a few questions first.